 All grasses accumulate thatch, see thatch in different varieties below.

 The accumulation of thatch reduces the ability of water, pesticides, and fertilizers to penetrate the root system.
 A strong healthy lawn needs deep root systems.
 All types of grasses accumulate thatch.
 Thatch is not caused by grasses clippings.

 Other contributions to health problems?

 Grasses such as bermuda are most common for use on golf greens and fairways and now Zoysia is being sodded on Florida lawns.
 They are constructed differently and do require aeration and verticutting more that once a year.

 By Larry Jones, Jacobsen, A Textron Company

 There is a missing link in many lawn care programs — an underutilized cultural practice that boosts turf health and, potentially, your bottom line.
 Vertical mowing is a healthy habit and a beneficial component of an annual turf care routine.
 Simply put, vertical mowing encourages turf to take its vitamins.

 The practice turns up thatch and opens the turf canopy so it can drink up nutrients and water, and clear out room for fresh growth.
-Verticutting is an energy boost, setting the stage for green-up in spring and preparing turf for overseeding in fall.
+Verticutting is an energy boost, setting the stage for green-up in spring and preparing turf for overseeding in fall ( northern lawns ).
 And most turf varieties appreciate verticutting — the vigorous mowing isn't limited to sports turf or commercial properties.